-In Quarters 1 & 3, contractor West Development Catering will engage 21st CCLC students in hands-on culinary classes, teaching them about, and how to prepare, Vegan meals that can look and taste great and be healthier for them.
+In Quarters 1 & 3, contractor West Development will engage 21st CCLC in hands-on Culinary Classes, teaching them about, and how to prepare, foods that are a feast for the eyes.
+21st CCLC students will be taught about the color wheel and how that can be used to create culinary dishes that are nutritious and well-designed, with harmonious palettes.